Hidden hamlet and beach near Dinas Cross.

 Do check tide times and heights as at full tide the beach can be totally submerged, leaving just the quay wall to sit on and enjoy the view.
 Parking is also limited to some 20 or so cars in the small car park (£3 donation).

-During August, Cwm yr Eglwys plays host to a Regatta which packs the beach with not just competitors but with onlookers enjoying the spectacle too.
-Unfortunately, due to the current circumstances, the Regatta has been cancelled for 2020 and hopes to return in 2022.
+During August, Cwm-yr-Eglwys plays host to a Regatta which packs the beach with not just competitors but with onlookers enjoying the spectacle too.

-Amenities at Cwm yr Eglwys amount to an ice cream kiosk (summer months and school holidays) and public loo’s – so bring everything you would need for a great day at the beach.
+Amenities here amount to an ice cream kiosk (summer months and school holidays) and public loo's - so bring everything you would need for a great day at the beach.